tyleryip/timesheet-tool/README.md

 A simple CLI tool to convert annotated time spans into durations.

+## Features

+The following features have been implemented or are planned for future development:

+- [x] Text file timesheet input
+- [x] Command prompt timesheet input
+- [ ] Total hours

 ## Installation

 To activate the virtual environment, run the following from the root directory: `. .venv/bin/activate`